Topic: E-mail setup

 About mailing lists

-You can use cPanel to create, modify, and delete mailing lists for your web site.
+cPanel allows you to create, edit and delete mailing lists for your website.
 Using a mailing list, you can send one message to many recipients at the same time.
-For example, you might create a c...
+For example, you can create a ...

 Read more